Characters: Pokémon: Generation I - Bulbasaur to Tentacruel

 - Nerf: As of Generation VI, Drizzle is no longer permanent; instead it works exactly like an instant Rain Dance.
 Given the infamous "weather wars" of Generation V, it was needed.

 - Socialization Bonus: Politoed needs to be traded (while holding a King's Rock) to evolve.

 - Took a Level in Badass: Poliwrath and especially Politoed got excellent Hidden Abilities.
-Poliwrath got Swift Swim, which turned it into a Lightning Bruiser in the rain, while Politoed got Drizzle, which wound up being so useful that it not only shot it up from NU trash to the higher levels of OU, but almost singlehandedly changed the meta.
+Poliwrath got Swift Swim, which turned it into a Lightning Bruiser in the rain, while Politoed got Drizzle, which summons rain the moment it enters battle.
+Back in Gen V, this rain was permanent.